Sg-suraj/online-doctor-system/README.md

 Database & Authentication: Firebase serves as the backend-as-a-service, managing user accounts with Firebase Authentication and storing data in Firestore.

 Deployment: The application is deployed with a CI/CD pipeline from GitHub to Netlify (frontend) and Render (backend).

+---
+© 2025 Suraj Kumar.
+All Rights Reserved.